brtkwt/CaesarCipherConsole/README.md

 The location pattern of the encoded shift character can be easily modified to be less obvious and more difficult to decrypt.

-This app is a replica of the original version created in 2018, which was unfortunately lost due to a hard drive failure.
-It was my first hobby project, initially written in C++ and later adapted to C and C#.
+This app is an updated replica of the original version created in 2018, which was unfortunately lost due to a hard drive failure.
+It was my first hobby project when I just started coding, initially written in C++ and later adapted to C and C#.

 <h2>Encryption</h2>